oluwaseunadenuga/Datacom-Cybersecurity-Risk-Assessement/README.md

 This risk assessment has identified several critical risks, with Data Breach and Cyber Attack posing the most significant inherent threat to the organisation.
 However, the analysis demonstrates that implementing a combination of existing and proposed security controls can reduce these risks to manageable levels.
 The overall cybersecurity posture can be significantly strengthened, aligning with industry best practices.

 **Key Findings:**
-- **Top Threats**: Cyber attacks targeting data and infrastructure are the most probable and impactful threats.**
+- **Top Threats**: Cyber attacks targeting data and infrastructure are the most probable and impactful threats.
-- **Human Factor:** Employee negligence remains a notable risk, but it can be effectively mitigated through training and technical controls.**
+- **Human Factor:Employee negligence remains a notable risk, but it can be effectively mitigated through training and technical controls.
-- **External Dependencies:** Supply chain and vendor-related risks require ongoing management and vigilance.**
+- **External Dependencies:Supply chain and vendor-related risks require ongoing management and vigilance.
-- **Effectiveness of Controls:** The proposed technical controls (e.g., MFA, ZTA, DLP, EDR) are rated as "Excellent" or "Good" and will provide substantial risk reduction.**
+- **Effectiveness of Controls: The proposed technical controls (e.g., MFA, ZTA, DLP, EDR) are rated as "Excellent" or "Good" and will provide substantial risk reduction.

 ## Prioritised Recommendations